 What is a remote working team?

-A remote team is a group of professionals that doesn’t work from a particular location like an office space.
+A remote team is a group of professionals that doesn’t work from a particular location like an office space or coworking space.
 The individuals in this team may belong to different time zones, cultures and have different skills.
 But, mostly, they all depend on the same collaborations tools to get the work done.
 According to a survey done in 2017, almost 62% of the working population has flexible roles, while 98% of those employees believe that remote work makes them more productive.